harkle-the-cake/dhbw_capturethecode/README.md

 On the start, the state is "ready".
 In case of an error, the state changes to "UNKNOWN".

 ## Flag/Code
 The flag/code must be captured.
-Therefore a player may have different opportunities.
+There fore a player may have different opportunities.
 - hand over the flag to another player
 - grap and capture the flag while hand over takes place
 - flag/code is lost while the player posses the flag/code